WHAT IS AN ORNITHOPOD?

 Microwear analysis of the teeth of hadrosaurids is consistent with their complex chewing patterns.
 In at least the broad-billed edmontosaurs there is a great degree of scratching on the teeth, suggesting that they were primarily low browsers of tough vegetation ("grazers").
 (Given the wide snouts of Edmontosaurus, Anatosaurus, and so forth, this makes a lot of sense.)
 Studies have not yet been published to see if most hadrosaurids were primarily low browsers, or if some of them might have been mostly high browsers.
 Given the diversity of bill shapes and snout lengths (and the diversity of species overall), there was probably a number of different diets among the hadrosaurids.

 EVOLUTIONARY PATTERNS IN BASAL NEORNITHISCHIA, PARKSOSAURIDAE & ORNITHOPODA

 Feeding adaptation transformations:

 Social behavior in Ornithopoda:

-Ornithopods (in particular iguanodontians (in particular hadrosaurids (in particular lambeosaurines))) have abundant evidence for socially-related adaptations, including: herding; visual (and possibly aural) displays; species recognition structures; possible sexual dimorphism.
+Neornithischians (in particular ornithopods (in particular iguanodontians (in particular hadrosaurids (in particular lambeosaurines)))) have abundant evidence for socially-related adaptations, including: herding; visual (and possibly aural) displays; species recognition structures; possible sexual dimorphism.
 We will discuss these more fully in the third section of the course.

 Heterochrony, size, and ornithopod history:

-Basal ornithopods were small (comparable to basal members of other ornithischian groups).
+Basal neornithischians, parksosaurids, and basal ornithopods were small (comparable to basal members of other ornithischian groups).
 But at the base of Iguanodontia and the base of Styracosterna there are major size increases.
 Additionally, various different styracosternan lineages independantly achieved very large (>12 m) size.

 To Next Lecture.